 Office Name

-To whom it may concern,
+To SACNAS National Office,

 The SACNAS Student Group/Chapter became a recognized student organization in (month) of (year).
 The group’s faculty advisor, (Advisor Name) has successfully completed all the requirements for the ratification and allocation process required by (Institution Office Name).

-If you have any further questions, please feel free to contact out office.
+If you have any further questions, please feel free to contact (contact name), (position title) at (email or phone number)..

 Sincerely,